 The biogeographical regions of the world that this website is based on...

-I have also followed this above map for many of the definitions of biomes.
+I have also followed this above map for many of the definitions and labels of biomes.
 For example; "Tropical Moist Broadleaf Forests" for tropical rainforest.

 The classic biogeographical regions do not take into account the majority of the planet; the marine areas!
 There have been many attempts at classifying the world's oceans.
 Given the ability of marine organisms to disperse widely, I am keeping it broad in the tropics and the northern and southern polar regions, and more specific in the northern and southern temperate areas.